Post

 Issue Observation Solution

-Overwhelming payment screen Too many simultaneous actions Introduced step-by-step payment modal
+Payment overload Too many actions Step-by-step payment modal

-Report discovery Hard to find shift reports Added shortcut in dashboard header
+Report discovery Hard to locate Added dashboard shortcut

 🚀 Launch & Impact

-The redesigned POS was successfully deployed across 12 pilot stores in Europe.
+The redesigned POS was deployed across 12 pilot stores in Europe.

 Metric Before After Improvement